 - Using a vigorous and overly drawn-out hiring process.

 - Failing to provide post-interview feedback.

-While these mistakes are made every day in hiring, these methods will need to change to receive the best job candidates.
-And when the hiring process does not provide a good experience for millennials, they are not likely to stay in that job for very long.
+While these mistakes are made every day in hiring, these methods will need to change to attract the best job candidates.
+When the hiring process does not provide a good experience for millennials, odds are they won’t stay in that job for very long.

 Here are some tips when it comes to hiring a millennial: